 Run the following command to deploy the changes:

-loongcollector) is Normal, the injection is successful.
+loongcollectorcontainer) and their status is normal, the injection is successful.

 6. Create a machine group with a custom identifier